-Provide training in mindful eating and the time to mindfully eat.
+Offer training in mindful eating and set aside the time to practice the technique

-Provide on-site showers (so that workers can bike or run to work or exercise during a work break).
+Offer on-site showers (so that workers can bike or run to work or exercise during a work break)

-Provide convenient opportunities for yoga, tai chi, mindfulness or other resiliency-oriented classes.
+Present convenient opportunities for yoga, tai chi, mindfulness, or other resiliency-oriented classes

-Provide peer support from physicians trained to listen to their peers undergoing trauma from lawsuit, medical error, career misgivings, etc.
+Develop a peer support program so that physicians are trained to listen to their peers undergoing trauma from lawsuit, medical error, career misgivings, etc.

-Provide financial counseling via an annual review of financial health with a financial professional.
+Extend counseling with a financial professional via an annual review of financial health

 Executive leadership teams have an opportunity to improve the health and well-being of patients, and their organization's financial bottom line, by improving the health and well-being of physicians and their practices.